Ceceilia M. Markham, DMD Orthodontist is now Warrington Orthodontics.

 The complexity of your orthodontic needs plays a significant role in determining how long treatment will take.
 For instance:

-• Mild Cases: If your teeth are only slightly misaligned or your bite is only slightly off, orthodontic treatment can often be completed in 12 to 18 months.
+• Mild cases: If your teeth shifted from not wearing your retainer or if your teeth are only slightly misaligned, orthodontic treatment can sometimes be completed in 9 to 12 months.
 Clear aligners may be a good choice for these types of cases.

-• Moderate to Severe Cases: For those with more severe bite issues, such as large overbites, underbites, or extreme crowding, treatment may take 18 to 36 months.
-In these cases, traditional braces or self-ligating braces may be required to achieve the necessary tooth movement.
+• Moderate cases: For those with more moderate bite issues, such as overbites, underbites, or moderate crowding, treatment may take 18 to 24 months.

-• Jaw Alignment Issues: If the issue involves the alignment of the upper or lower jaw (not just the teeth), treatment can take longer, and in some cases, surgery may be needed.
-This type of treatment can extend the timeline to 2 to 3 years, depending on the complexity.
+• Severe Jaw alignment issues or tooth impaction: If the issue involves the alignment of the upper or lower jaw (not just the teeth) or a tooth that is stuck in the jaw bone (tooth impaction), treatment can take longer, and in some cases, surgery may be needed.
+This type of treatment can extend the timeline to two to three years, depending on the complexity.

 Age of the Patient

 • Adults: Adults often require longer treatment times because their bones are no longer growing, which means the tooth movement process may take longer.
-Treatment for adults can range from 18 months to 3 years, depending on the severity of the issue.
 Adults may also require additional treatments like tooth extractions or jaw surgery for more complex cases.

 Patient Compliance

 One of the most critical factors in determining the length of treatment is the patient’s cooperation with the orthodontist’s instructions.
-Compliance refers to following the prescribed treatment plan, including wearing appliances as directed, attending appointments regularly, and practicing good oral hygiene.
-Patients who are non-compliant may experience delays in their treatment, as their teeth may not move as expected.
+Compliance refers to following the prescribed treatment plan, including wearing appliances as directed, not breaking appliances, attending appointments regularly, and practicing good oral hygiene.
+Patients who are noncompliant may experience delays in their treatment, as their teeth may not move as expected.

 Phases of Orthodontic Treatment